C = Catalyst for a Stock’s Movement

 E = Earnings Are Mixed Quarter-Over-Quarter

-Earnings and revenue growth rates are important factors that are built into the stock price.
+Earnings and revenue growth rates are important factors that are built into the price.
 After all, the stock market is full of predictions.
 The last four year-over-year quarterly earnings growth rates for Intel have been: -25, -10, 0, and -5.36 percent.
 The last four year-over-year quarterly revenue growth rates have been: -2.95, -5.45, 3.6, and 0.46 percent.
 The earnings and revenue growth rates are not entirely convincing, but the investor reaction has the most importance.

 How did the markets feel about these numbers?
 Let’s take a look at the last four quarterly earnings announcement reactions in order to gauge investor sentiment on Intel’s stock.
-The last four quarters have seen next trading session returns of -6.3, -2.48, 3.29, and -1.8 percent.
+The last four quarters have seen next returns of -6.3, -2.48, 3.29, and -1.8 percent.
 It is clear that the markets, for the most part, did not appreciate these numbers.

 E = Poor Relative Performance Versus Peers and Sector